 Many visitors forget all about the Venice Lagoon when faced with the charms of Venice, but the Mediterranean’s largest wetland is also the center of an incredible, delicate ecosystem which is well worth visiting.
-Nature-lovers and photographers should take a private tour with a local ornithologist, who will show you around the northern part of the lagoon and the salt marshes where many species nest.
+Nature-lovers and photographers will love our private tour with a local ornithologist, who will show you around the northern part of the lagoon and the salt marshes where many species nest.
 You’ll be amazed, not only by the beauty around you, but also the silence, broken only by the songs of the passeriforms in the reeds.
 Click here to learn more.

 2. Mask Making

 Decorating your own carnival mask is great fun for visitors of any age, and a memory you can take home with you.
-You get to pick the type of mask you want, from the elegant to the comical ‘dottore della peste’, have fun decorating it.
+After picking the type of mask you want, from the elegant to the comical ‘dottore della peste’, have fun decorating it.
 No artistic training is needed, just some imagination!
 Click here to book this tour.

 3. Discover the Lagoon on a Traditional Wooden Boat

 Venice is the biggest and most famous of the islands in the lagoon, but far from the only one.
 Touring in a bragozzo, a traditional wooden boat ensures that your visit helps protect this precious environment and you can enjoy the experience of traveling across the lagoon.
 The visit includes the islands of Murano, famed for lace-making, Burano, with its brightly painted houses and Torcello, one of the first islands to be inhabited and home to the city’s cathedral before the construction of St. Mark’s.